chawanakon-pro/haupcar/README.md

 ## Second Step
 <!-- change data in backend -->
-Update the information in the `db.js` file:
+Update the information in backend at `db.js` file:
 Fill in the following data:
   - `host`: "localhost" <br>
   - `user`: "your database username" <br>